FerniCuesta/taller-master-ugr/README.md

 ### What to Include

-✅ **Exercise 1 Requirements**:
+✅ **Part 1 Requirements**:
 - At least 2 branches with conflicting changes
 - Screenshot or output showing conflict markers
 - Resolution strategy explained
 - Merge commit in git log
 - `git log --graph` showing branch structure

-✅ **Exercise 2 Requirements**:
+✅ **Part 2 Requirements**:
-- At least 1 annotated tag created
+- At least 1 annotated tag and 1 lightweight tag created
-- Tag information with `git show`
+- Tag information with `git show` for both types
-- Stash workflow demonstration (save, list, pop)
-- Example scenario where stash was useful

-✅ **Exercise 3 Requirements**:
-- At least 2 remotes configured
-- All remote management commands demonstrated
-- Explanation of fetch vs. pull
-- Real-world use case for multiple remotes
+- Comparison explaining the differences
+- When to use each type of tag

 ✅ **General Requirements**:
 - Complete command history with outputs